cybertraining-dsc/fa20-523-319/project/project.md

 ### 6.1 Load and split Chest X-rays Dataset
 We load and split the dataset to 90% for training and 10% for validation randomly.
 ### 6.2 Build and train baseline Deep Learning model
 We use the PyTorch library to implement and train DenseNet CNN as a baseline model.
 With initial weights from ImageNet, we retrain all layers.
 In PyTorch, we implement a subclass for the PyTorch to transform CheXpert Dataset and create a custom data loading process.
 The Image Augmentation is executed within this subclass.
 Additionally, a DataLoader also needs to be created.
 We shuffle the dataset for the training dataloader.
 We also create a validation dataloader, which is different from the training dataloader and does not require shuffling.
 In the baseline model, we use DenseNet pre-trained on the ImageNet dataset.
 The model's classifier is replaced with a new dense layer and use the CheXpert labels to train [^5].
+The number of trainable parameters 6968206 (~7  million).
 ### 6.3 Evaluate the model
+To evaluate the model, we implement a function to validate the model on the validation dataset.
 ### 6.4 Predict the pathologies
 ### 6.5 Calculate the AUC-ROC score
+We have multiple labels, and we need to calculate the AUCROC-score for each class against the rest of the classifiers.

 ## 7. Results and Analysis
 Figure 9 shows training loss, Validation loss and validation AUC-ROC score after training our Deep Learning model for 7 hours.

 ![Figure 9](https://github.com/cybertraining-dsc/fa20-523-319/raw/main/project/images/Train.png)